ahawkins/hawkins.io/_posts/2011-05-06-advanced_caching_in_rails.md

 Now you are probably asking the same question as before: "What do we do when the post changes?"
-We do the same thing as before: we create a composite key with a string and a timestamp.
+We do the same thing as before: we create a composite key with a string and a time stamp.
 The question now is, how do we generate a special key using action caching?

 Action caching generates a key from the current url.
-You can pass extra options using a the `:cache_path` option.
-Whatever is in this value is passed into `url_for` using the currrent parameters.
+You can pass extra options using the `:cache_path` option.
+Whatever is in this value is passed into `url_for` using the current parameters.
 Remember in the view cache key examples what happened when we passed in a hash?
 We got a much different key than before: